 Home improvement and home equity loans - Because of their junior lien position, these loans have an inherently higher risk level.
 Because residential real estate has been severely distressed in the recent past, the anticipated risk for this loan segment has increased.

-Real estate construction and development loans - In a normal economy, this segment of loans is considered to have a higher risk profile due to construction and market value issues in conjunction with normal credit risks.
-Although residential real estate markets have improved, they are still distressed on a historical basis, and therefore carry higher risk.
+Real estate construction and development loans - This segment of loans is considered to have a higher risk profile due to construction and market value issues in conjunction with normal credit risks.